devsecopsgirl/internship-appsecco/docs/setting-up-suitecrm.md

 I chose the application because it is easy to download and deployed faster and it is also an application that is used in the real-world and is not just a dummy application.

 I checked out the requirements for installing SuiteCRM and made a workflow on how to carry on further tasks.
-Since SuiteCRM is written in PHP, I had to install a few things on the production VM manually.
+SuiteCRM is written in PHP and I had to install dependencies on the production VM manually.

+### Dependencies

+* Install PHP(PHP version 5.5.9, or 7.0 and above)
+* Install MySQL
+* Install Apache Web Server

 ### Install PHP on Ubuntu 18.04